geshan/geshan.github.com/posts/2021-01-14-free-nodejs-hosting.md

 > Connect your nodejs github repo, let us build, deploy and manage the hosting.
 Authorize our github app and you will have a fully featured software pipeline.

-As mentioned its [pricing](https://www.cyclic.sh/pricing) page, which has a self claimed `generous free tier` we can deploy apps which can be invoked 10K times in a month.
+As mentioned its [pricing](https://www.cyclic.sh/pricing) page, which has a self claimed `generous free tier` we can deploy one app which can be invoked 10K times in a month.
 It also has some hard and soft limits mentioined in the [limits](https://docs.cyclic.sh/docs/overview/limits) page.

 #### Deploy Node.js Quotes API to Cyclic